verlil/javascript-patterns/README.md

 ## Notes

 ### Categories of patterns
-* Creational -> Creane new things
+1. Creational -> Creane new things
+* Prototype/Class pattern
+* Constructor pattern
+* Singleton pattern
+* Factory pattern
+* Abstract Factory pattern
-* Structural -> Structure your code
+2. Structural -> Structure your code
-* Behavioral -> Use for behaviors in code
+3. Behavioral -> Use for behaviors in code